riiid/ednet/README.md

 | The number of files | 4 |

 There are five types of contents that *Santa* serves to students: *questions*, *lectures*, *payment items*, *coupons*, and *scores*.
-> *scores* not released yet.
+> *scores* are not released yet.
 It will be released later.

 #### Questions
 Question information table contains 7 columns: ``question_id``, ``bundle_id``, ``explanation_id``, ``correct_answer``, ``part``, ``tags``, ``deployed_at``.